v-ramesh/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

 The main difference seems to be that on weekdays there is a much sharper peak in activity level in the morning while on weekends the peak in activity level is more evenly spread through the morning to afternoon.
-This might be traceable to the fact that more of the day is available for physical activities during the weekends while on weekdays they are confined to the period immediately before the beginning of the workday or at the end.
+This might be traceable to the fact that more of the day is available for physical activities during the weekends while on weekdays they are confined to the period immediately before the beginning or at the end of the workday.